itplr-kosit/validator/docs/daemon.md

 ```

 ## Customized usage

-You can also leverage the API to create a customized version of the Daemon.
+You can also leverage the API to create a customized version of the daemon.
 Just instantiate, configure and start the daemon like this:

 ````java
 Configuration config = Configuration.load(...);